stephqueso29/Student-Webpages/README.md

 ### ✅ Use the Prompt Below to Generate Your `README.md` File Using ChatGPT

+> 💡 AI is a huge component in computer science, and learning to use it as a tool to accelerate your learning is essential.
+When used responsibly, AI can be a powerful assistant that helps you learn, grow, and become a better developer.

 Please make sure to **update the example links in the prompt before pasting** it into ChatGPT — this ensures that the AI includes your actual GitHub repo and live site.
 If you forget to update them, ChatGPT may include placeholders or incorrect links.